pawroman/zola-theme-terminimal/content/universal-remote-part4.md

 With the hardware built the next step is getting the Raspberry Pi up and running and installing [LIRC](http://www.lirc.org/).
 [Alexba.in](http://alexba.in/) has a comprehensive post for both of these things: [RaspberryPi Quickstart](http://alexba.in/blog/2013/01/04/raspberrypi-quickstart/) and [Setting Up LIRC on the RaspberryPi](http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/).

-I discovered and modified a few things along the way, so here’s what I did.
+I discovered and modified a few things along the way, so here’s what I did:

 - Download the latest [Raspbian Image](https://www.raspberrypi.org/downloads/raspbian/) and follow their [Installation Guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 - Network the Pi over wired Ethernet using RJ45 connector.